Doctorate of Psychology

 Semester Hour Requirements

-A minimum of 89 doctoral units is required for the PsyD degree.
-Some (usually no more than 6) post master degree units may be approved by petition for transfer from another university and count toward the 89 doctoral units.
+The Doctorate of Psychology (PsyD) requires a minimum of 99 units with a Pacific cumulative grade point average of 3.0.
+Up to 9 semester units can be transferred at the Master's level and up to 12 semester units at the doctoral level.
+Additionally, up to 9 credits used toward a master’s degree earned at another institution may be approved by petition for transfer and count toward doctoral units.
 After successful completion of the first 32 units of the program, students who meet the requirements for the MA degree with a concentration in Counseling Psychology may apply for and be awarded the MA degree.
-Students who take PsyD courses at part of a MA or EdS degree completed at Pacific may count those units towards their PsyD.
-Credit value of the dissertation: Not less than 2 nor more than 5 units.
+Students who take PsyD courses as part of a MA or EdS degree completed at Pacific may count those units towards their PsyD.
+Students who enroll in the PsyD with a concentration in School Psychology should simultaneously enroll in the EdS in School Psychology to earn the credential.
+Credit value of the dissertation: Not less than 2 no more than 5 units.

 Grade Point Average Requirements